 Seasalter levels.
-Photo by Lliam Rooney, 1 June 2011

-It has remained recorded in very few areas There have been further finds in Sheppey (from a marsh near a stream at Minster, Trudy Side, 1965, and in the Scrapsgate area) and at Harty (Joyce Pitt, 1991), and across the Swale on the mainland, at the damp meadows of the Seasalter levels, where it grows in abundance.
+Photo by Lliam Rooney, 1 June 2011 It has remained recorded in very few areas There have been further finds in Sheppey (from a marsh near a stream at Minster, Trudy Side, 1965, and in the Scrapsgate area) and at Harty (Joyce Pitt, 1991), and across the Swale on the mainland, at the damp meadows of the Seasalter levels, where it grows in abundance.
 But undoubtedly the core distribution area has been in the Eden valley and along the Medway below its confluence with the River Eden.
 There are specimens in MNE collected by Francis Rose from alluvial meadows by the River Eden both west of Edenbridge (1947) and east (1958), including in a hay meadow at Delaware (1950); and in meadows west of Penshurst, where abundant (1944).
 After the Eden joins the Medway, Clive Stace recorded it in the 1950s and 60s in a meadow south east of Leigh and in a ditch just north of the Straight Mile by the path to Leigh.
 More recent records are given in the table below.

 2 The record in M.H.
 Cowell's A Floral Guide for East Kent (1839) is taken from the same source.
 Philp (2010) described the species as rare and decreasing, in damp meadows that usually flood in the winter months, with only four tetrad records for 1991-2005, in comparison with seven for 1971-70 (Philp, 1982).
-However, with six tetrad records made in the period 2010-18 (equivalent to nine monads), recent decline has not been substantiated, and there may be scope for more re-finding in the Edenbridge to Tonbridge area.
+However, with seven tetrad records made in the period 2010-20 (equivalent to ten monads), recent decline has not been substantiated, and there may yet be scope for more re-finding in the Edenbridge to Tonbridge area.
+Mapping show how much rare this is than the other Oenanthe species in this register.

-Sightings in hay meadows are obviously dependent, as Marshall found, on being made before cropping; sightings in pasture are generally reliant on light or interrupted grazing, or are of plants with a degree of protection.
+Oenanthe silaifolia (Narrow-leaved Water-dropwort) 2010-20 Sightings in hay meadows are, as Marshall found, obviously dependent on being made before cropping; sightings in pasture are generally reliant on light or interrupted grazing, or are of plants with a degree of protection.
 Oenanthe silaifolia has stems which are hollow at maturity with thin walls; all leaflets narrow and pointed; generally no bracts; fruits not exceeding 3.5mm, with styles almost as long; rays and pedicels thickening in fruit.
 Seasalter levels.
 Photos by Lliam Rooney, 1 June 2011